bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 Can you apply the templates to your topics?

 1. Geographic Variation

 What is the most popular Esports game depending on the region.

 2. Trend related to the news

 How has COVID19 affected Esports.

 3. Who does that?

 Demographics of the people who view and participate in Esports.

 4. Answering a question people care about

 How did the introduction of the MOBA genre effect Esports?

 5. Valuable to businesses

 What types of businesses are most affected by the success of Esports?

 6. What's the most popular?

 What is the most successful genre in Esports.

 7. Cost/Money rankings

 Which game makes the most profit from Esports.

 ## Misconceptions

 What misconceptions do people have about your topic?

-There is low profit to be made in Esports.
+There is very low profit to be made in Esports.

 ## Examples